g0tmk/dotfiles-linux/README.md

 #### TODO:
+- xmobar temperature readout glitches after wake from suspend
+- get something going that will run slock automatically after ~20 mins of inactivity
+- make a small wrapper around amixer that allows higher-level logic (ie if sound is muted and you hit the 'volume down' key, set volume to minimum and unmute)
+  - make sure that the wrapper always applies voluem changes before unmuting
 - get syncthing working and autostart it (maybe)
 - Check hist file after a while to see if zsh's `KEYBOARD_HACK` option is needed
 - Figure out why xmobar is hidden by windows by default